 One of PTSD’s primary symptoms is avoidance.
-It may entail emotional avoidance, which includes avoiding ideas and sensations that can trigger memories of the traumatic experiences.
-The behavior of avoiding people, places, or other environmental triggers that bring back traumatic memories is another example of behavioral avoidance.
+It may entail emotional release, which includes avoiding ideas and sensations that can trigger memories of the traumatic experiences.
+Avoiding people, places, or other environmental triggers that bring back traumatic memories is another example of behavioral avoidance.

 While avoiding thoughts or feelings may alleviate distress in the short term, evidence indicates that doing so can exacerbate PTSD symptoms in the long run.

 Another significant symptom of PTSD that entails a heightened state of worry is hyperarousal.
 Some symptoms include: